 All tuition, fees, assessments and deposits must be paid at the time of registration or by the specified deadline date and in accordance with the fee schedule approved by the Maricopa Community Colleges Governing Board.
-Enrollment is not complete until tuition and fees are paid.

-B. Tuition and Fees Schedule (Appendix D)
+B. Tuition and Fees Schedule (Appendix S-4)

-(effective July 1, 2004 for Fall, Spring and Summer Sessions)
+(effective July 1, 2007 for Fall, Spring and Summer Sessions)

-The following is a tuition and fees schedule for 2004-2005 and is provided for reference.
+The following is a tuition and fees schedule for 2007-2008 and is provided for reference.
 These tuition and fees are subject to change.
 Consult the college's Office of Student Enrollment Services for fees in effect at the time you intend to register.